 “Any officer or employee of any agency who willfully maintains a system of records without meeting the notice requirements of subsection (e)(4) of this section shall be guilty of a misdemeanor and fined not more than $5,000.”
 5 U.S.C. § 552a(i)(2).

 “Any person who knowingly and willfully requests or obtains any record concerning an individual from an agency under false pretenses shall be guilty of a misdemeanor and fined not more than $5,000.”
 5 U.S.C. § 552a(i)(3).

 There have been at least two criminal prosecutions for unlawful disclosure of Privacy Act-protected records.
 See United States v.
 Trabert, 978 F. Supp.
 1368 (D. Colo.
-1997) (defendant found not guilty; prosecution did not prove “beyond a reasonable doubt that defendant ‘willfully disclosed’ protected material”; evidence presented constituted, “at best, gross negligence” and thus was “insufficient for purposes of prosecution under § 552a(i)(1)”); United States v.
+1997) (finding defendant not guilty because prosecution did not prove “beyond a reasonable doubt that defendant ‘willfully disclosed’ protected material”; evidence presented constituted, “at best, gross negligence” and thus was “insufficient for purposes of prosecution under § 552a(i)(1)”); United States v.
 Gonzales, No. 76-132 (M.D.
 La.
 Dec.
-21, 1976) (guilty plea entered).
+21, 1976) (entering guilty plea).
 See generally In re Mullins (Tamposi Fee Application), 84 F.3d 1439, 1441 (D.C.
 Cir.
-1996) (per curiam) (case concerning application for reimbursement of attorney fees where Independent Counsel found that no prosecution was warranted under Privacy Act because there was no conclusive evidence of improper disclosure of information).
+1996) (per curiam) (concerning application for reimbursement of attorney fees where Independent Counsel found that no prosecution was warranted under Privacy Act because there was no conclusive evidence of improper disclosure of information).